Best compact cameras 2014: The best pocket cameras available to buy today

 Panasonic Lumix TZ40

-It's said that smartphones are overtaking the bottom end of the compact world, so when it comes to buying a more serious dedicated compact camera there's a lot to think about.
+Smartphones are overtaking the bottom-end of the compact world, so when it comes to buying a more serious dedicated compact camera there's a lot to think about.
 A model such as the Panasonic Lumix TZ40 has a wide-ranging 20x zoom that can deal with 24mm wide-angle shots for those group photos, or extend right through its 480mm equivalent to snap those far-away subjects large in the frame.

 Built-in image stabilisation moves the lens by microscopic amounts to counteract any wobbly handshake, while the super-fast autofocus and hands-on touchscreen control is about as good as we've seen from a compact camera.